From Ritual Image to Generative Structure

 VI.
 Language - Beyond the Image

-In the final stage, the image itself begins to disappear.
-What remains is language—not as description, but as structure.
+In the final stage, the image begins to dissolve.
+What remains is language - not as description, but as structure.

 - written (organized, fragmented)